twigbit/ident-sdk/docs/README.md

 * Vibrate on NFC message.
 * Capability check- check whether the users device has the required architecture and NFC capabilities
-* A custom identification app as a zero-dependency option for the integration
 * Provides a fallback to prompt the user to install the official [AusweisApp2] (https://www.ausweisapp.bund.de/) in case of unsupported architecture (see section ``Limitations`)

 ---